joshuawills/X-Compiler/docs/language.md

 although it is done implicitlty between chars and ints as well as ints to floats.

 Simple pointers are also currently supported.
 They are declared in a C like way, seen in a simple example below.

+Statically sized arrays are supported for all types.
+They are always passed by reference in function calls.

 ```Rust
 fn swap(mut int *a, mut int *b) -> void {